BresGit/soliditycontest/README.md

 # Superior Proxy

-It will explore this bug:
+It will exploit this bug:
 https://solidity.ethereum.org/2020/10/07/solidity-dynamic-array-cleanup-bug/

 ## Details